Home / Information tab

 Overtaking on a zebra crossing and immediately before such a crossing

-Failing to give way to a pedestrian walking on a marke crossing
+Failing to give way to a pedestrian walking on a marked crossing

 Failing to give way to a driver of a vehicle who turns into a transverse road and who yields to a pedestrian that crosses the roadway on a junction on a roadway that the vehicle drives into